On behalf of RETA, the RETA 2020 Technical Conference Committee is sponsoring a Call for Abstracts relating to Industrial Refrigeration

 - The abstract should be void of any self or commercial promotion and/or advertisement

-- An abstract template will be available.
+- An abstract template is available here: TEMPLATE

 12 point selection process will be used by reviewers